 - 5.21 It is recognised that the above assumptions can only be considered starting points for estimating site capacity.
 In reality a number of site specific factors may affect yield (e.g. Conservation Areas).
-Where the Council judges that better site specific information is available, such as a planning permission or an appropriate site brief, this may be used to estimate likely capacity in terms of deliverability, developability etc. Using this approach gives a broad indication of likely yield which is appropriate for inclusion in the SHELAA. - 5.22 The Council has an adopted South Staffordshire Design Guide SPD which promotes high quality design and is a practical toolkit to be used when considering development design.
+Where the Council judges that better site specific information is available, such as a planning permission or an appropriate site brief, this may be used to estimate likely capacity in terms of deliverability, developability etc. Using this approach gives a broad indication of likely yield which is appropriate for inclusion in the SHELAA. - The Council has an adopted South Staffordshire Design Guide SPD which promotes high quality design and is a practical toolkit to be used when considering development design.
 On a site-by-site basis it may be appropriate to develop at differing densities than those given above, as appropriate densities may vary considerably from village to village given the diverse settlement pattern and village character within the district.
 The Council will also consider a minimum density policy that alters some site densities in the Local Plan Review process, which will ultimately be reflected in final allocated site capacities.
-The densities given in the SHELAA are simply designed to offer a realistic estimate of minimum site capacity on a District-wide basis, prior to sites' allocation in the Local Plan Review. - 5.23 NPPF requires all Local Planning Authorities to identify sufficient, specific 'deliverable' sites to meet the housing requirement for the first 5 years of the plan (plus buffer), and sufficient 'developable' sites for the subsequent 6-10 years, and where possible for years 11-15.
+The densities given in the SHELAA are simply designed to offer a realistic estimate of minimum site capacity on a District-wide basis, prior to sites' allocation in the Local Plan Review.

+- 5.23 Nevertheless, the density assumptions for sites that are proposed to be taken forward as allocations in the emerging Local Plan also reflect site specific circumstances that have been explored in further detail in the preparation of the local plan evidence base. - 5.24 NPPF requires all Local Planning Authorities to identify sufficient, specific 'deliverable' sites to meet the housing requirement for the first 5 years post intended date of adoption of the plan (plus buffer), and sufficient 'developable' sites for the subsequent 6-10 years, and where possible for years 11-15 of the plan period.
 If a site has constraints which mean it is not known how or when it might become available, then such sites need to be identified as 'not currently developable'.
 The availability of sites will need to take into account legal or ownership constraints; the existence of a willing landowner or developer; the delivery record of the landowner/developer; and the viability of the site.